HUSK

 Key features

 • Semantic search — find memories by meaning, not just keywords.
-Powered by local embeddings (Ollama) and vector search (Qdrant).
+Multiple embedding backends: local (Ollama, transformers, llama.cpp) or cloud (OpenAI, Voyage).

 • Memory scopes — session, project, and global memories with automatic TTL.
 Keep the right context at the right level.